-Nexus International School (Singapore) (NISS) is an all-through school in Bukit Timah that champions flexible learning spaces – and where a combination of the International Baccalaureate programme and the UK National Curriculum is taught within open plan, Google-style classrooms.
+Nexus International School (Singapore) (NISS) is an all-through school in Aljunied that champions flexible learning spaces – and where a combination of the International Baccalaureate programme and the UK National Curriculum is taught within open plan, Google-style classrooms.

 Personalised learning and collaboration.
 Nexus is putting these education buzzwords front and centre of its IB education for students aged three to 18 years.
 Using open plan classrooms and flexible learning spaces, Nexus has created a very child-centred school that can adapt to every student’s different learning styles and needs.
 And Nexus has knocked down the walls (literally) to create open-plan, Google-style classrooms where students can sit, stand, write, create, and work independently or within a group.